On a Roll

-"On a Roll" is a song recorded by American singer Miley Cyrus under the moniker "Ashley O", the character in the Black Mirror episode "Rachel, Jack and Ashley Too".
+"On a Roll" is a song by fictional character Ashley O, recorded by American singer and actress Miley Cyrus for the Black Mirror episode "Rachel, Jack and Ashley Too".
 It is an adaptation of the 1989 Nine Inch Nails song "Head Like a Hole".
 The episode was originally released on June 5, 2019, and the song was released as a promotional digital single by RCA Records and The Null Corporation on June 14, 2019.

 The B-side, "Right Where I Belong", is based on the 2005 Nine Inch Nails song "Right Where It Belongs".
 Nine Inch Nails frontman Trent Reznor approved of the adaptations, and released Black Mirror-themed merchandise to coincide with the episode's release.
 The song was ranked 28th on the 100 Best Songs of 2019 list by Billboard.
 The song was not released to radio in the US.
+Cyrus made Billboard Hot 100 chart history by becoming the first act to chart under three different identities; the third being her Disney character Hannah Montana.

 Background and composition

 The track interpolates elements of "Head Like a Hole", the 1989 single by American industrial rock band Nine Inch Nails, from their debut studio album Pretty Hate Machine.
 Therefore, "On a Roll" credits Nine Inch Nails frontman Trent Reznor as a songwriter, and was produced by production trio the Invisible Men.
 Black Mirror creator Charlie Brooker gained permission from Reznor to use the song, and later re-wrote the lyrics to be "uber-positive" in order to serve as a juxtaposition with the "dark concepts" of the episode.
 The song is written in the key of G minor in common time with a tempo of 122 beats per minute.
 BuzzFeed noted online observations that the song's chorus, "Hey yeah woah-ho", sounds like "Hey I'm a hoe", and described it as an example of a mondegreen.